judemax/spintax-extended/README.md

 spintax.unspin("[+{_|-}+Red|White|Blue {1|2}]"); //#"White-Blue 2-Red" ...
 ```

-You may escape special characters:
+You may escape special characters if you need:

 ```js
 const spintax = require('spintax-extended');